proinsias/an-independent-mind/docs/Books/Grit The Power of Passion and Perseverance.md

 > "I worry a lot about kids in poverty," Steve said.
 > "They're getting a lot of helplessness experiences.
 They're not getting enough mastery experiences.
 > They're not learning: I can do this.
 I can succeed in that.
-> My speculation is that those earlier experiences can have really endur ing effects.
+> My speculation is that those earlier experiences can have really enduring effects.
 > You need to learn that there's a contingency between your actions and what happens to you:
 > 'If I do something, then something will happen.'"

-> When I hear that, I sometimes interrupt with a précis of Steve Maiers research showing that,
+> When I hear that, I sometimes interrupt with a précis of Steve Maier's research showing that,
 > in fact, finding a way out of the suffering is what does the strengthening.

 > Endure to the end, Steve.